 Grazes - wash area with cold water and cover with an appropriately sized plaster if necessary.

-Creams - must not be applied unless it has been prescribed by the doctor (see medicines policy) other than nappy rash related creams (e.g.Sudocrem).
+Creams - must not be applied unless it has been prescribed by the doctor (see medicines policy) other than nappy rash related creams, that is provided by the parent/carer (e.g.Sudocrem).